Technology Comparisons

 Coolify is a self-hosted alternative to Vercel and Heroku.
 It gives you a web dashboard where you connect Git repos, configure environments, and deploy with a click.
 It manages databases, SSL, and reverse proxying through its UI.

 Coolify aims to be everything: PaaS, database manager, SSL provider, monitoring — all in a web interface you host yourself.
+It has a large community behind it — roughly 49k GitHub stars, 530+ contributors, and 19k+ members in the Discord.

 Configuration